pirsch-analytics/laravel-pirsch/README.md

 ### Track pageviews

+This package comes with a `TrackPageview` middleware that sends a hit to Pirsch for the page visited in the current request.
-To automatically track pageviews for routes, assign them the `TrackPageview` middleware.
+To track visits for certain routes, assign them the `TrackPageview` middleware in your routes file:

 ```php
 Route::middleware(Pirsch\Http\Middleware\TrackPageview::class)